stsievert/salmon/docs/source/benchmarks/adaptive.rst

 * The random and adaptive algorithms will be the same in every except in how how select queries.

 With that setup, how much of a difference does query selection matter?
+Here's an illustrative result:

 .. image:: imgs/adaptive.png
    :width: 400px